Lung Expansion Therapy Vector Graphic

 Tension pneumothorax

-65. During the administration of a continuous positive airway pressure through a mask to a patient with atelectasis, you find it difficult to maintain the prescribed airway pressure.
+65. During the administration of continuous positive airway pressure through a mask to a patient with atelectasis, you find it difficult to maintain the prescribed airway pressure.
 Which of the following is the most common explanation?

 System or mask leaks